How to Identify the 6 Pillars of a Successful Telehealth Program

 What Does a Successful Telehealth Program Look Like?

-Healthcare facilities looking to implement a telehealth program into their operations should have a firm idea of what they expect to get out of this program.
-Not all telehealth technology companies are created equal and some may serve a facility better than others, including the facility’s staff and their patients.
+Healthcare facilities looking to implement a telehealth program should have a firm idea of what they expect to get out of it.
+Not all telehealth providers provide top-quality products and service; some may serve a facility, its staff, and patients better than others.
 But what does a successful telehealth program look like?

 Healthcare facilities should find a telehealth program that satisfies their patients.
-But consumers have their own priorities when it comes to receiving care.
-Studies show consumers are most concerned with the following aspects of care:
+However, consumers have their own priorities when it comes to receiving care.
+Studies show consumers are most concerned with the following aspects:

 - Accessibility of care